 The Vancouver Canuck’s Role in Promoting Mental Health

 To honour the legacy of their teammate and friend, the Vancouver Canucks and the Canucks for Kids Fund began a quest to raise awareness of mental health and help overcome stigma.
 Hockey Talks is one example of the Vancouver Canucks’ leadership in supporting mental health in the community.
-They have also been valuable partners in the development of foundrybc.ca, previously mindcheck.ca, and continue to support Balancing Our Minds – an annual initiative where young people host summits in their communities to learn and talk about mental health.
+They have also been valuable partners in the development of foundrybc.ca, previously mindcheck.ca, and the Balancing Our Minds initiative.
 We are grateful for their ongoing dedication to supporting youth mental health.

 Find out more about Foundry.